masc-ucsc/docs/docs/pyrope/10-internals.md

 ## Registers and Memories

-Values stores in registers (flop or latches) and memories (synchronous or asynchronous) can not be used in compiler optimization passes.
+Values stored in registers (flop or latches) and memories (synchronous or asynchronous) can not be used in compiler optimization passes.
 The reason is that a scan chain is allowed to replace the values.

-The only way to optimize away a register or memory bit is if there is a guarantee that the value is never used.
-If after compiler optimizations the memory has no read and writes.
+The `retime` directive indicates that the register/memory can be replicated and used for optimization.
+Copy values can propagate through `retime` register/memories.

+A register or memory without explicit `retime=true` can only be optimized away if there is no read AND no write to the register.
 Even just having writes the register is preserved because it can be used to read values with the scan-chain.

-## Type synthesis
+## LNAST optimization

-The type synthesis and check are performed during the LNAST pass.
-This is a mid-level IR in the LiveHD compiler.
-The high level is the parse AST, the mid-level is the LNAST, and the low level is the Lgraph.
-This section explains the main steps in the type synthesis as a way to specify Pyrope.
+The compiler has three IR levels: The high level is the parse AST, the mid-level is the LNAST, and the low level is the Lgraph.
+This section explains the main steps in the LNAST optimizations/transformations before performing type sysnthesis and generating the lower level Lgraph.
+This is a minimum of optimizations without them several type conflicts would be affected.

+Unlike the parse AST, the LNAST nodes are guaranteed to be in topological order.
+This means that a single pass that visits the children first (deep first) is sufficient.

-Pyrope uses a structural type system with global type inference.
-The work is performed in a single topographical pass starting from the root/top, where each LNAST node performs these operations during traversal depending on the LNAST
+The work can be performed as a single "global" topographical pass starting from the root/top, where each LNAST node performs these operations during traversal depending on the LNAST node:
-node:

-+ If the node allows, perform these node input optimization steps first:
++ If the node allows, perform these node input optimization first:

-    - When the semantics allow it, sort the inputs by name/constant.
-E.g: `+ 0 2
-      a b`.
-This simplifies the following steps but it is not needed for semantics.
+    - constant folding for existing node, also be performed as instruction combining proceeds

     - instruction combining from sources only for same type but not beyond 128 n-ary nodes.
 This step subsumes constant propagation and copy propagation.
 E.g: `a+(x-3)+1` becomes `a+x-3+1`

-    - constant folding for existing node, also be performed as instruction combining proceeds
+    - create a canonical order by sorting the inputs by name/constant.
+E.g: `+
+      2 a b`.
+This simplifies the following steps but it is not needed for semantics.
+Most commutative gates (`add/sub/and/or/...`) will have a single constant as a result.

     - trivial simplification with constants for existing node, also performed as instruction combining proceeds.
 E.g.: `a+0 == a`, `a or true